SPIX23/shaiya-solutions/ep5/readme.txt

 added a ps_game solution that will prevent the service from crashing if a gm dismounts while invisible

+added an ep5 ps_game that has been reversed to have no custom dll injections for those who don't want the item mall

 side notes:

 ps_game scripts for ep5 are valid for ep6, because the ep6 ps_game (1556kb) is an ep5 ps_game (1549kb) with an edited pe